 (a) The Company will require any successor (whether direct or indirect, by purchase, merger, consolidation or otherwise) to all or substantially all of the business and/or assets of the Company to expressly assume and agree to perform this Agreement in the same manner and to the same extent that the Company would be required to perform it if no such succession had taken place.
 As used in this Agreement, "Company" shall mean the Company as defined above and any successor to its business and/or assets that assumes and agrees to perform this Agreement by operation of law, or otherwise.
 Prior to a Change in Control, the term "Company" shall also mean any Affiliate of the Company to which the Executive may be transferred and the Company shall cause such successor employer to be considered the "Company" and to be bound by the terms of this Agreement and this Agreement shall be amended to so provide.
-Following a Change in Control the term "Company" shall not mean any Affiliate of the Company to which Executive may be transferred unless Executive shall have previously approved of such transfer in writing, in which case the Company shall cause such successor employer to be considered the "Company" and to be bound by the terms of this Agreement and this Agreement shall be amended to so provide.
-Failure of the Company to obtain an assumption and agreement as described in this Section 9(a) prior to the effective date of a succession shall be a breach of this Agreement and shall entitle the Executive to compensation from the Company in the same amount and on the same terms as the Executive would be entitled to under this Agreement if the Executive were to terminate the Executive's employment for Good Reason after a Change in Control, except that, for purposes of implementing the foregoing, the date on which any such succession becomes effective shall be deemed the Date of Termination.
+Following a Change in Control the term "Company" shall not mean any Affiliate of the Company to which Executive may be transferred unless Executive shall have previously approved of such transfer in writing, in which case the Company shall cause such successor employer to be considered the "Company" and to be bound by the terms of this Agreement and this Agreement to be considered the "Company" and to be bound by the terms of such transfer in writing, in which case the Company shall cause such successor employer to be considered the "Company" and to be bound by the terms of this Agreement and this Agreement shall be amended to so provide.
+Failure of the Company to obtain an assumption and agreement as described in this Section 9(a) prior to the effective date of a succession shall be a breach of this Agreement and shall entitle the Executive to compensation from the Company in the same amount and on the same terms as the Executive would be entitled to under this Agreement if the Executive were to terminate the Executive's employment for Good Reason after a Change in Control, except that, for purposes of implementing the foregoing, the date on which any succession becomes effective shall be deemed the Date of Termination.